 Rob: During testing there will be many differences identified, though not all of these will be defects.
-Having a mainframe environment with an identical code base and data set is necessary to debug and investigate existing behaviour.
+Having a mainframe environment with an identical code base and data set is necessary to debug and investigate existing behavior.
 Important things to consider are:

-- Investigate the possibility of creating a dedicated reference environment on the current production, development or DR mainframe (consider available memory, disk and licensing restrictions).
+- Investigate the possibility of creating a dedicated reference environment on the current production, development, or DR mainframe (consider available memory, disk and licensing restrictions).

-- Factor the need to execute several iterations of batches, data extractions and processor intensive jobs into usage calculations on metered mainframes.
+- Factor the need to execute several iterations of batches, data extractions and processor-intensive jobs into usage calculations on metered mainframes.

 - If hardware resources or other constraints prohibit a dedicated environment, consider how BAU development and operations will impact the ability to reliably use what is available as a reference environment.